caoyu-noob/D3/README.md

 ##### 1) Obtain the Multi-GPT2 model for response align under new personas
 At first you need to obtain a Multi-GPT2 model trained on the distilled samples.
 You can use the shell `train_multi_gpt2_distilled.sh` under the root directory.
-Set the training data as `DISTILL_DATA` according to the definitions of `config.py`
+Set the training data as `DISTILL_DATA` according to the definitions of `config.py`.
+Note that you should use `config.json` under `multi_gpt2` to replace the original `onfig.json` in the initial model weight path to train this model.

 ##### 2) Augment dialogue history
 Then you need to augment dialogue history.
 Go to `./BT`, using `get_bt_input_file.py` to transform the distilled data